 Guest blog by Environmental Visual Communication student Sally McIntyre

 When most people think about the Royal Ontario Museum (ROM), they think of dinosaurs or mummies.
 However, it is the invertebrates that live on the ocean floor and crawl through the soil that make up the most diverse collection at the ROM.
+Approximately 1.25 million invertebrate animals (animals lacking a backbone) are stored in the seemingly endless cabinets and shelves of the invertebrate zoology collection.
+The types of specimens range from mollusks to horseshoe crabs, to sea anemones to leeches and, altogether, they span across 36 different phyla (groups of organisms that share similar body plans).
 So who holds the daunting position of keeper of this vast museum collection?
-Meet Dr. Sebastian Kvist: Leech Hunter.
+Meet Dr. Sebastian Kvist.

 Dr. Kvist is the Associate Curator of Invertebrate Zoology at the ROM.
 He is also an Assistant Professor of Ecology and Evolutionary Biology at the University of Toronto.
 After completing his Ph.D. at the Richard Gilder Graduate School of the American Museum of Natural History in New York City and a 3-year postdoc period at Harvard University, Dr. Kvist moved to Toronto to fill the much needed non-entomology (non-insect) invertebrate curator position.
 Recognizing that the ROM is a leading natural history museum, both in terms of research and outreach, and that its collections are among the finest in North America, Dr. Kvist knew that the ROM was the best fit.